 Let Career Services or another trusted source review your resume and cover letter.
-Upload your resume to HireNKU and complete your profile.
+Upload your resume to Handshake and complete your profile.
 Identify jobs and industries of interest.
 Identify specific employers who hire for the work you want to do.
 Identify and contact at least three people to serve as references.
-Practice interviewing with friends/family or with InterviewStream and consider a mock interview in Career Services.
+Practice interviewing with friends/family or with Interview Prep by Interviewing.com and consider a mock interview with Career Services.
 Prepare a portfolio or samples of your work.
 Develop a quick introduction of yourself for career fairs and networking events.
 Add career fairs and other important events to your calendar.
 Send thank you letters/emails following interviews.
 Periodically evaluate your progress and change your job search methods if needed.